 - Relevant data (podium finishers, ruling verdicts, registration links)

 Notifications fire automatically when the triggering event occurs — you don't need to manually post anything.
+For the canonical setup flow and command list, use Discord Bot Setup.

 Inviting Members